-These are just a few examples, but when it comes to derogatory mental-health related terms, there are many of them and we hear them often.
+These are just a few examples, but when it comes to derogatory, stigmatized mental health-related terms, there are many of them and we hear them often.
 Sometimes we even use them ourselves.
 A study by Rose and colleagues identified 250 stigmatizing terms used by 14-year-old students in England to describe people with mental illness, including some I’d never heard of before (e.g. “window licker”).
-Clearly these terms are quite pervasive if they’re already well known in 14-year-olds.
+Clearly, these terms are quite pervasive if they’re already well known in 14-year-olds.

 So how do we address the use of these words that have become entrenched in common usage?
 Is it as simple as advocating for these words to be completed removed from the social lexicon?
-Perhaps a good place to start is by asking a few more questions to figure out exactly what we’re talking about.
+Perhaps a good place to start is figuring out exactly what we’re talking about.

 Does it make a difference when terms are reclaimed by the target group?